Simplify Your GST Compliance with Expert Guidance!

 To implement the GST, it was necessary to have a common classification system for goods and services to ensure uniformity in tax rates and compliance.
 The HSN system is used for goods, and the SAC system is used for services.

 The introduction of SAC and HSN codes has made it easier for businesses to identify the applicable tax rates for the goods and services they offer.
 The codes have also made it easier for the government to monitor and regulate the collection of taxes and ensure compliance with the GST law.
+In this guide, we will explore the various aspects of SAC codes and how it works.

 What is SAC Code